-Obviously this is my personal opinion and might not reflect yours in the slightest, but this does not stop me from sharing my thoughts, to help you prepare for NYC … for a New York trip to remember.
+Obviously this is my personal opinion and might not reflect yours in the slightest, but this won’t stop me from sharing my thoughts, to help you prepare for NYC … for a New York trip to remember.

 Our first trip to New York was our honeymoon.
 Needless to say it was all meant to be extra special and romantic.